SBI International Transfer: Fees, Rates & Limits 2026

 There are several different charges involved in making an SBI international money transfer:

-• Transfer fee - this is a low fee paid to the bank, to cover the costs of processing the transfer
+• Transfer fee — a fee paid to the bank to process the payment

-• Exchange rate markup - percentage charge incorporated in the bank's TT (telegraphic transfer) selling card rate
+• Exchange rate markup — a percentage charge built into the bank's TT selling card rate

-• Agent and beneficiary bank fees - these may be paid by the beneficiary, meaning they may receive less than you expect in the end
+• Agent and beneficiary bank fees — these may be deducted along the way, which means your recipient may get less than expected

 SBI

-Payments processed through the SWIFT network typically take 3-5 working days
+Payments processed through the SWIFT network typically take 3 to 5 working days

 As you can see, in our comparison it's likely to be faster to send your payment with a specialist compared with SBI.